-Thomas Kalman, M.D. has been on the Cornell Medical Faculty for over thirty years since the completion of his psychiatric training at the New York Presbyterian Hospital.
-In addition to his full-time private practice of psychoanalysis and general psychiatry, he has worked with the FDNY treating survivors of the 9/11 attacks.
-Dr. Kalman has published research in a wide range of subjects, including health care delivery, homophobia in the general hospital, and Internet Pornography.
-A frequent presenter at national and local meetings, Dr. Kalman also has a Master's Degree in Health Care Administration and has over 40 publications.
+Thomas Kalman, M.D. has been on the Cornell Medical Faculty for 40 years since the completion of his psychiatric training at the New York Presbyterian Hospital.
+A full Professor, Dr. Kalman has volunteered with WCCHR since 2011 and has been one of our Medical Directors since 2015.
+In addition to his full-time private practice of psychoanalysis and general psychiatry, he has worked with the FDNY treating survivors of the 9/11 attacks and has written widely on a broad range of topics, most recently about Split-care and communication between psychotherapists and prescribing psychiatrists.
+Dr. Kalman has recently been invited to serve as a reviewer for the journal, Torture, and his own research efforts have included papers on health care delivery, homophobia in the general hospital, and Internet Pornography.
+A frequent presenter at national and local meetings with more than 40 publications to his credit, Dr. Kalman also has a Master's Degree in Health Care Policy and Administration.

-Joanne Ahola, M.D. is board certified in psychiatry and on the voluntary faculty of the Weill Cornell Medical College, and maintains a private practice in general and psychodynamic psychiatry.
-Dr. Ahola has been a member of the volunteer Asylum Network of Physicians for Human Rights since 2000, conducting psychological evaluations of asylum seekers.
-With PHR, Dr. Ahola has trained health professionals around the country in evaluating and documenting the psychological effects of torture and other forms of persecution.
+Joanne Ahola, M.D. is board certified in psychiatry.
+She is Medical Director Emeritus of WCCHR and has served on the voluntary faculties of both Columbia and Weill Cornell and maintains a private practice in general and psychodynamic psychiatry.
+Dr. Ahola has been a member of the volunteer Asylum Network of Physicians for Human Rights since 2000, conducting psychological evaluations of asylum seekers with PHR and WCCHR.
+Dr. Ahola has trained health professionals and students around the country in evaluating and documenting the psychological effects of torture and other forms of persecution.
 She has particular expertise in LGBT asylum, the one year filing deadline, and testifying in court asylum hearings.

 John Docherty, M.D. is Adjunct Professor of Psychiatry at Weill Cornell Medical College and Attending Psychiatrist at New York-Presbyterian Hospital and Visiting Professor of Psychiatry at the Uniformed Services University of the Health Sciences, F. Edward Herbert School of Medicine, in Bethesda, Maryland, and External Assessor in the Department of Psychological Medicine at the University of Malaya in Kuala Lumpur, Malaysia.
 In addition he serves as an Executive Director on the Board of Directors of two companies he founded: Comprehensive Clinical Development and Care Management Technologies.
 Dr. Docherty also maintains a clinical practice in psychiatry.
 Dr. Docherty earned his medical degree from the University of Pennsylvania School of Medicine in Philadelphia, PA, where he completed a rotating medical-psychiatric internship at the Hospital of the University of Pennsylvania.
 He served a psychiatry residency at Yale University in New Haven, Connecticut, followed by post-residency training in the Neuropsychopharmacology Unit of the National Institute of Mental Health (NIMH) in Bethesda, Maryland.
 He is a diplomate of the American Board of Psychiatry and Neurology.
 Dr. Docherty is a distinguished life fellow of the APA, Fellow of the American College of Psychiatrists, and past president of the Association for Clinical Psychosocial Research.
 He is the recipient of numerous honors and awards, including the Presidential Award for Research from the National Association of Private Psychiatric Hospitals, and the Medical Director Leadership Award from the Psychiatric Institute of America.
 Dr. Docherty has had specific experience with PTSD.
 He worked for five years in the Yale-West Haven Veterans Hospital at the time of the Viet Nam War, authored an expert guideline on the treatment of PTSD and served as a consultant to the Government of Kuwait after the liberation of Kuwait following the invasion by Saddam Hussein.